 What to snack on at work

-NB: The duo are based in Melbourne, however, they are happy to provide virtual sessions to business nationwide.
-Please get in touch to discuss.
+NB: The duo is based in Melbourne.
+However, they are happy to provide virtual sessions to businesses nationwide.
+Please get in touch via the contact page to discuss.